 While the main cast changes have been confirmed, we are yet to find out who will fill the shoes of some of the key supporting cast.
 The roles of the Queen’s children, Anne, Edward and Andrew, are still unconfirmed, as are Camilla Parker Bowles and the Queen Mother.
 A Variety report from October 2020 said that The Affair’s Dominic West was in near-final talks for Prince Charles’ role, but that is also unconfirmed.

 Season 4 also ended with the resignation of Thatcher, which means we’ll see a new Prime Minister enter the fray.
 Season 5 will follow the tenure of John Major, and we’ll likely also get a short burst of Tony Blair, who was in office during Diana’s death.
-Again, the casting for those two has not been confirmed yet.

 The Crown season 4 recap: where did it begin and end?